brainandbodyhacks/brainandbodyhacks.github.io/about/meet-flowingbytes.md

 <img src="/assets/images/flowingbytes-q.jpeg" width="200" height="200">

-## Meet Curieosy
+## Meet FLOWINGBYTES
-Curieosy has a passion: she loves to [learn](/category/learn/) about each and everything.
+I have a passion: I love to [learn](/category/learn/) about each and everything.
-She loves to grow and find efficient solutions to the problems of today’s busy world.
+I love to grow and find efficient solutions to the problems of today’s busy world.
-She also wants to share her knowledge and to help people to find answers on their own and make their lives easier.
+When I share my knowledge and with it can help people to find answers on their own and make their lives easier, it fills me with joy!

-## A Day in the Life of Curieosy
+## A Day in the Life of FLOWINGBYTES
-Let Curieosy guide you through one of her typical days:
+Let me guide you through one of my typical days:

 **Waking up:**